Vertex links and the Grushko decomposition: Introduction

 Stallings obtains his algorithm by constructing a Whitehead graph for the given set of words in a chosen basis.
 He then uses a Whitehead automorphism to modify the basis whenever there is a cut vertex in the Whitehead graph to reduce the total length of the given set of words.
-For our algorithm, we first construct the tubular graph of graphs associated to a `double' of the free group with the given set of words.
-We apply the algorithm of \cref{thm_ends_main_intro} and thus perform an SL-move whenever there is a cut vertex in the Whitehead graph, while Stallings chooses a Whitehead automorphism.
+We first give a new proof of Whitehead's cut vertex theorem (\cref{prop_stallings_separability}).
+We then obtain our algorithm by first constructing the tubular graph of graphs associated to a `double' of the free group with the given set of words.
+We then apply the algorithm of \cref{thm_ends_main_intro}.